 04 February 2020

-A 5.5 history walk in Douglas, South Lanarkshire, exploring ten historic spots that between them span six centuries.
+A 5.5 mile history walk in Douglas, South Lanarkshire, exploring ten historic spots that between them span six centuries.

 Douglas, set just off the M74 Junction 11 has a rich history linked to the Black Douglas Clan.
 This walk explores part of the village, the parkland, a WW2 site and Memorials.
 Some of the information below has been gathered from the many wonderful public information boards and plaques that are situated around the town - this information is indicated below in italics.